PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 ### Instructions

+1. **(New to v0.43!)** The "Flying Unlocked" option is set correctly.
+If you have completed the DLC and have unlocked full flying capability, check this box.
+Otherwise leave it unchecked.
+It is important to set this correctly otherwise the program will not be able to navigate to the platform.
-1. Make sure your party is full.
+2. Make sure your party is full.
-2. Your lead Pokémon is not shiny.
+3. Your lead Pokémon is not shiny.
 (Shiny will cause false positive detections.)
-3. Your lead Pokémon is fast and capable of defeating everything without taking damage.
+4. Your lead Pokémon is fast and capable of defeating everything without taking damage.
-4. Your lead Pokémon is unaffected by Dugtrio's Arena Trap.
+5. Your lead Pokémon is unaffected by Dugtrio's Arena Trap.
 (Flying or ghost type.
 Or holding a Smoke Ball.)
-5. You have plenty of potions for auto-healing.
+6. You have plenty of potions for auto-healing.
-6. You have plenty of balls for auto-catching.
+7. You have plenty of balls for auto-catching.
-7. You are zoomed all the way out to maximize your view.
+8. You are zoomed all the way out to maximize your view.
-8. You are on foot.
+9. You are on foot.
 (Not mounted on your ride.)
-9. Stand near the center of the platform or in the Zero Gate building as if you just entered.
+10. Stand near the center of the platform or in the Zero Gate building as if you just entered.
-10. Start the program in the overworld with all menus closed.
+11. Start the program in the overworld with all menus closed.

 **Additional Instructions for Sandwich Mode**
 1. You have picniced at least once to clear the picnic tutorial.